Koda-Pig/3d-audio-visualiser/README.md

       1. Color change depending on ratio of bass/ treble/ mid?
       2. Multicolor?
 Seems to work with anti-smooth function.
    2. vertex displacement
+2. Smooth brightness value in shader to reduce bloom flickering
+   - Add `smoothBrightness` variable and `u_smoothBrightness` uniform in `main.ts`
+   - Calculate raw brightness from bass/treble, then smooth it with a lower factor (e.g., 0.1) for smoother transitions
+   - Update fragment shader to use `u_smoothBrightness` instead of calculated brightness value
+   - This will smooth the bloom effect while keeping hue and saturation reactive to audio

 ## Questions